griptape-ai/griptape-docs/docs/griptape-framework/structures/conversation-memory.md

 )
 ```

-## BufferConversationMemory
+## Buffer Conversation Memory

-`BufferConversationMemory` will keep a sliding window of tasks that are used to construct a prompt:
+[BufferConversationMemory](../../reference/griptape/memory/structure/buffer_conversation_memory.md) will keep a sliding window of tasks that are used to construct a prompt:

 ```python
 from griptape.structures import Agent